creditkarma/thrift-server/packages/dynamic-config/README.md

 }
 ```

 By the time a loader is called with a `filePath` the path is gauranteed to exist.
+The `filePath` is absolute.

 Loaders are given priority in the order in which they are added.
 Meaning the most recently added loader has the highest priority.
 With the config singleton this order is json, js then ts.
 Therefore, TypeScript files have the highest priority.
 If there is both a `default.json` file and a `default.ts` file the values from the `default.ts` file will have presidence.